 Destination: Grenada & Carriacou

 Lying just north of Venezuela, Bonaire is a perfect year round family destination, with little rainfall, a village feel and much to see and do.
 Undoubtedly the shore diving capital of the world, this is a also great choice for those wanting to learn to dive, and photographers.

 Visitors head here for diving, a wealth of eco-activities and unspoiled nature, with underwater attractions including spectacular topography and a rich marine life.
 Dominica is also the best island in the Caribbean for whale watching throughout the year.

-Rangiroa’s huge lagoon opens out via two passes to the open ocean, where daily tide surges offer fantastic drift diving.
-Expect to see colourful fish,rays, turtles and dolphins, before the reef drops below 1,000 metres, where sharks and other pelagics congregate.
+Rangiroa’s huge lagoon opens out via two passes to the open ocean, where daily tidal surges offer fantastic drift diving.
+Expect to see rays, turtles, a myriad of colourful fish and dolphins, before the reef drops dramatically to where sharks and other pelagics congregate.

 One of the world’s largest enclosed lagoons, Truk is home to an entire Japanese fleet, sunk in 1944 and frozen in time.
 Nowhere else in the world are there so many wrecks in close proximity, and in clear shallow water.
 Truk Lagoon is a must for wreck lovers.